 - Easy modem configuration

 However, I still feel that there isn’t much to choose between the modems except for a bit of additional processing power and an additional port on the SB8200.
 Both these modems are future-proof with DOCSIS 3.1 2×2 OFDM/OFDMA support but are also backward compatible with DOCSIS 3.0 setups.
-Therefore, the speeds expected are more or less uniform, if you are planning to compare them over an identical internet plan.
+Therefore, the expected speeds are more or less uniform if you plan to compare them over an identical internet plan.